dnetix/consolr/README.md

     }
 });
 ```
-Custom events, to create custom events just type :yourcustomevent and then some text if you need it. eg. :exit "Closing the app"
+Custom events, to create custom events just type :yourcustomevent and then some text if you need it. eg. :exit Closing the app
 ```javascript
 var consolr = require('consolr');
 consolr.on('exit', function(command){